The waves and the wind. Wave height statistical forecasting

 The relationship between the period of the wave and the distance

 Also the transition from the duration of the wind to the length of the acceleration (i.e. the wind impact for some time can be replaced by the wind at a distance)

 - wind speed at 10 meters height

 - friction velocity.

-Thus, if the duration of action and length of the acceleration of the wind is known, it is necessary to select the most restrictive value.
-If the wave generation height is limited by the time it is necessary to replace it by an equivalent distance and calculate the wave height based on it.
+Thus, if the duration of action and length of the wind's acceleration is known, it is necessary to select the most restrictive value.
+If the wave generation height is limited by time, it is necessary to replace it with an equivalent distance.

 In case of shallow water equations remain valid except for the additional limitations under which the wave period can not exceed the following ratios